 - Exceptions to this policy are listed in the employee travel procedure.

 - Refer to procedure 5.8.1-P (Section13) Employee Travel Expense and Reimbursement for

 - This procedure provides additional exemptions to providing meals for employees.

 - Purchase of alcoholic beverages as part of the dinner meal is not normal, nor customary

-- The purchase of alcoholic beverages must be approved per Business Procedure 5.4.17-P Alcohol Beverage Use.
+- The purchase of alcoholic beverages must be approved per Administrative Procedure 5.4.17-P Alcohol Beverage Use.

-- If a KCTCS procurement card that is authorized by Business Procedure 5.4.2-P to purchase refreshments, meals, or accommodations, a Working Meals, Refreshments, and Accommodations Report (Form BA50) must be attached to the cardholder’s statement and a copy provided to the KCTCS ProCard Administrator at the System Office.
+- If a KCTCS procurement card that is authorized by Administrative Procedure 5.4.2-P to purchase refreshments, meals, or accommodations, a Working Meals, Refreshments, and Accommodations Report (Form BA50) must be attached to the cardholder’s statement.

 Because of the security features built into a procurement card, a Level I or II card will only work for refreshments at merchants such as a grocery store.

 - Supplies related to the purchase of ingredients for a meal may also be purchased with a Level I or II procurement card.

 - A Level II card may be used to pay caterers for on-site meals, depending on how the caterer is classified, e.g., merchant category code - MCC.